j-p-courneya/Intro-Python-Bioinformatics/_episodes/02-variables.md

 - "The basic (non collection) data types are: integers, floating point numbers, strings and booleans."
 ---

+**The code for this episode can be downloaded from [here](https://osf.io/mre3d/download)**

-Now we have learnt the technical aspects of using the Python interpreter, we can move on to the basics of programming using it.
+Now we have learned the technical aspects of using the Python interpreter, we can move on to the basics of programming using it.
 The first thing we'll learn about is how Python stores and interprets information.